 We sift through our log of previous experience and judge whether we can handle the environment we're about to throw ourselves into.
 We ask ourselves questions like.....
 Have we paddled that grade before?
 Did it go well?
 Have we skied this angle of slope without falling?
 If I fall here what are the consequences?

 Our adventure brains then churn up the sums and calculate a measure of risk.
-It is then up to us to make the right choice.
-A 90/10 is easy, your pretty sure your going to make the move.
-10/90 is a mega risk, the odds aren't good, hopefully you'll back away and live another day.
-Your calculated risk might be 50/50, more of a gamble, or then agian it comes down to the tossup between self belief or self preservation.
+It's then up to us to make the right choice.
+If your 90% sure of success, it's an easier decision, your pretty sure your going to make the move.
+If you feel there's a 10% chance of success then it's a mega risk, the odds aren't good, hopefully you'll back away and live another day.
+Your calculated risk might be 50/50, more of a gamble.
+Then agian it might come down to your tossup between self belief or self preservation.

 Everyones accepted risk is different, its a personal calculation of your own capabilities.
 Beware of the grey area.
 Peer pressure can be a dangerous addition, however sometimes a little nudge from a friend who knows you well is all you need to up your game.